leoemaxie/tip-calculator-app/README.md

-#Tip Calculator
+# Tip Calculator

 ## Overview
-A simple android app that mimicks the juicing of a lemon.
+A simple android app that calculates the tip a user should pay based on the bill (cost of service) and the tip percent.
-Each state is triggered by the user tapping on the lemon, consequently changing the process until the lemonade has been formed.
-Long tapping on the lemon shows the user the number of squeezes they made inorder to juice the lemon completely.

 ## What I learnt
-* Responding to users tap on their phone through `SetOnClickListener` lambda function or long tapping using `SetOnLongClickListener` lambda function.
-* Saving the state of the app when put in background or closed by the users.
-* Transistioning between states and using Snackbars.
+* Responding to keyboard input.
-* Using Googles's Material
+* Using Googles's Material Library.
+* Various methods and attributes of the following Android views: ImageView, RadioButton and Switch.
+* Customizing styles and extending Google's Material Library.
+* Formatting Currency.

 ## Building the App
-This project was built using gradle 8.0.*
+This project was built using gradle 8.1.* and JVM 11

 ## Authors
 [Leo Emaxie](https://github.com/leoemaxie)